"Beware of Clayface!"

 Just then, the star of the original version, Basil Karlo, steps in to wish Todd good luck in the role.
 Karlo is remarked upon as an excellent character actor and make-up artist who ruined his career with his bizarre behavior.
 Just as Karlo leaves, Ned Norton bursts in, proving that Bentley has the worst secretary of all time.
 Norton is the director of "Dread Castle" but Bentley fires him because he has been chronically absent from set and causing delays.
 Norton leaves, but not before making some ominous threats.

-e).
+Bentley takes Julie and Bruce down to the set, and it turns out he has spared no expense and built an entire castle for the movie (proving that Bentley is the worst film producer of all time).
 As they arrive, star actress Lorna Dane is breaking up with her boyfriend Frank Walker because he hasn't had a role in "months" and she can't be seen "tied to an actor that's slipping!"
 Jeez, they must've really cranked them out under that old studio system, eh?
 Frank gets angry and leaves, but not before making some ominous threats.

 Bruce decides this is an appropriate time to take Julie home (back to Gotham?
 Or some house in LA?), but not before Bentley can make a joke about how women are property.
 Oh, 1940, how I miss you.
 As Bruce leaves, a gangster named Roxy Brenner shows up and begins hustling Bentley to pay him protection money on the set.
 Either Bentley is way more of a B-movie producer than the story wants us to believe, or Brenner is the dumbest gangster of all time.
 Major studios pay insurance, Brenner, which is like protection money, but without the guns.
 Also, worst studio security ever, am I right?
 Anyways, Bentley refuses to pay, so Brenner leaves, but not before making some ominous threats.